Tiger767/Spiralflow/README.md

 To use this project, you will need to install the required dependencies:

 1. Install Python 3.9 or higher.
-2. Install the `openai`, `tiktoken`, `pandas`, packages: `pip install openai tiktoken pandas`.
-3. Install faiss package: `conda install -c conda-forge pytorch faiss-cpu`
+2. Install faiss package: `conda install -c conda-forge pytorch faiss-cpu`
-3. Install the this package: `git clone https://github.com/Tiger767/spiral.git` and then `pip install .` inside the repo.
+3. Install the this package: `git clone https://github.com/Tiger767/Spiralflow.git` and then `pip install .` inside the repo.
 4. Make sure OPENAI_API_KEY is set as an environment variable with your OpenAI API key.

 Usage